 Students with cars who are willing to drive:

 We have a particular need for student volunteers with cars who are willing to drive to their volunteer assignment.
 University Hospital East, CarePoint East and other ambulatory sites are important service areas for us and have great volunteer assignments available.
 If you are willing and able to drive to your volunteer assignment we strongly encourage you to indicate that on your registration.
-Most locations are only about a 15 minute drive and have no-permit parking available.
+Most locations are only about a 15 minute drive and have free parking available.

 For more information, call Volunteer Services at 614-293-8653 or e-mail